Igna28/LRP-RepairZones/README.md

 # LRP-RepairZones
-ESX Script that allows you to repair your vehicle on certains areas for LATAMRP server.
+ESX Script that allows you to repair your vehicle at locations for a price.
+LATAMRP server.

 # Installation